nordlow/compiler-benchmark/README.md

 product of `function-count` and `function-depth` for Julia is 5000.
 Julia will therefore be excluded from the benchmark when this maximum is reached.

+OCaml's optimizing native compiler `ocamlopt` is very slow for large inputs and is therefore disabled when the product of `function-count` and `function-depth` exceeds 10000.

 ## Sample run output

 The output on my Intel® Core™ i7-4710HQ CPU @ 2.50GHz × 8 with 16 GB of memory